wp-plugins/wp-symposium-toolbar/readme.txt

 I would be really sorry to hear that you are not happy with this plugin, but whatever the reason is, you should know that the uninstall process will not remove NavMenus that were created for the Toolbar, since they could be used somewhere else.
 After uninstalling the plugin, please visit the NavMenus page at Appearance > Menus, and remove manually the menus you are no longer using.

+== Screenshots ==

+1. The WP Symposium Profile menu appended to the WordPress User Menu ("My Account"), along with notification icons (and the Search field will no longer push others...)

 == Changelog ==

+= 0.0.15. =

+This release focuses on hardening the plugin: validate the import before saving, ensure the stored options are of the proper type, and warn the admin of any discrepency through the options page...

+* Protect all array_intersect() with check if the stored option is actually an array, to avoid PHP warnings
+* Narrow the output for the Export to this plugin options
+* Add checks to the Import: empty field, option name unrecognized, wrong option value, and error messages as appropriate
+* Add error messages to the options page to warn admin of discrepancies in stored options for: arrays of roles, checkboxes, missing menus

 = 0.0.14. =